-He laid prone as he shimmied himself back under the largest rock there, completely out of sight he squirmed trying to get comfortable in his tight confine.
-Turning one of his feet he managed to find a small hole where his foot sat comfortable without touching anything in the hole.
-But as soon as he tried to move again he felt his foot hole get a little bigger.
+He lay prone as he shimmied himself under the largest rock; entirely out of sight, he squirmed, trying to get comfortable in his tight confine.
+Turning one of his feet, he found a small hole where his foot sat comfortably without touching anything in the hole.
+But as he tried to move again, he felt his foot hole get slightly bigger.

-Syddall tried scrambling forward but found himself falling through the ground, in the last second he managed to grab his satchel.
-Syddall landed straight onto his only a couple of metres below the hole he fell from.
-Suffering from ground shock he stood looking up and the still hole, knees still vibrating he started to move just as the hole started to widen.
+Syddall tried scrambling forward but found himself falling through the ground; in the last second, he grabbed his satchel.
+Syddall landed straight onto his back, only a few meters below the hole he fell from.
+Suffering from the ground shock, he stood looking up and the still hole, knees still vibrating.
+He started to move just as the gap began to widen.
 He leaped as far as he could as the small outcropping of boulders came crashing down, sealing the hole.
-Syddall laid on the ground with his hands over his head, waiting for the noise of the collapse to come to a complete silence.
+Syddall lay on the ground with his hands over his head, waiting for the noise of the collapse to come to a complete silence.

-Without looking he could feel the crushing pain pinning his foot down, he crawled forward with his hands, stopping instantly due to the pain.
-Through gritting teeth he spoke his prayer and surrounded himself with a muffling bubble.
+Without looking, he could feel the crushing pain pinning his foot down; he crawled forward with his hands, stopping instantly due to the pain.
+He spoke his prayer through gritting teeth and surrounded himself with a muffling bubble.

-“Gleam eyes, come fix my leg.
-If you still want me to be your champion I am going to need a hand.”
+“Gleam Eyes, come fix my leg.
+I will need a hand if you still want me to be your champion.”

-Gleam eyes appeared once again, he examined Syddall’s foot as it lay crushed by fallen stone.
+Gleam Eyes reappeared; he examined Syddall’s foot as it lay crushed by fallen stone.

-“This I give you is yours, you were just yet to realise it.”
+“This I give you is yours; you have yet to realize it.”

-Syddall felt only the pain from the crushing stones, he laid groaning, struggling to sustain consciousness.
-His hands started to shake, violently.
+Syddall felt only the pain from the crushing stones; he groaned, struggling to sustain consciousness.
+His hands started to shake violently.
 His body was to follow.

-Syddall’s bones started to crack and extend, his skin turning black as it thickened.
-Holding his hands in front of his face he watched as they twisted and extended, his fingers growing extra joints as they darkened and grew claws.
-His screams changed to a roar as his body went through the final transformations into a replica of Gleam eyes image.
-Spikes erupted from his back as the final part of his transformation.
-Clawing at his own head he felt no eyes, he whipped his head around till he was staring at his satchel which seemed to be emanating a light that let him see his surroundings.
+Syddall’s bones started to crack and extend, his skin thickening black.
+Holding his hands in front of his face, he watched as they twisted and extended, his fingers growing extra joints as they darkened and grew claws.
+His screams became a roar as his body transformed into a replica of Gleam Eyes’ image.
+Spikes erupted from his back as the last part of his transformation.
+Clawing at his own head, he felt no eyes; he whipped his head around till he was staring at his satchel, which seemed to be emanating a light that let him see his surroundings.